KyanPepper/Unix-Filesystem-Tree/README.md

 - `reload`: Deserialize and load the filesystem tree from a file.

 ### Running the Program
-Seriaized trees files will be located in the build folder To run the program, follow these steps:
+Serialized trees files will be located in the build folder To run the program, follow these steps:

 1. Navigate to the `build` directory then run: